Hakimbek/my-git-notes/Staging_Commits/Init/README.md

 # Git Init
 The **git init** command is the first command that you will run on Git.
 The git init command is used to create a new blank repository.
 It is used to make an existing project as a Git project.

 The git init command creates a *.git* subdirectory in the current working directory.
 This newly created subdirectory contains all of the necessary metadata.
-These metadata can be categorized into **objects, refs** and **temp** files.
-It also initializes a HEAD pointer for the master branch of the repository.

 ## Creating the first repository
 Git version control system allows you to share projects among developers.
 For learning Git, it is essential to understand that how can we create a project on Git.
 A repository is a directory that contains all the project-related data.
 There can also be more than one project on a single repository.